“Evil is a consequence of good, so, in fact, out of joy is sorrow born.”

 Each of Eagaeus’ personality traits are repeated again and again in Edgar Allan Poe’s works and appear in many other Gothic texts.
 They may have a companion, or are surrounded by peers, but the sense of isolation about them is very strong.
 In this story, Egaeus even describes his separation from the rest of the human race and his readers, reminding us often that we will probably not understand him and that his illness makes him extremely different to us.

 Egaeus is an intellectual, he was born in a library and spends most of his time there, we never read of him being anywhere else.
 This shows how connected he is to this place, it is his sanctuary and sanctum.
 “Here died my mother.
-Herein was I born.” this suggests that his mother died in childbirth, but it also indicates that his mother shared in the strong connection with the library like he does, as she was in there when she went into labour.
+Herein was I born.” this suggests that his mother died in childbirth, but it also indicates that his mother shared in the strong connection with the library like he does, as she was in there when she went into labor.

 Similar to Victor Frankenstein in Mary Shelley’s “Frankenstein”, Egaeus is a prominent academic.
-He spends the better part of his life in the library studying and thinking about the things in his world, he has a need to know what makes something itself, he is also extremely analytic, these traits are exaggerated by his monomania, it is why he became obsessed with his cousin Berenice’s teeth, because these were the only things left that still captured who Berenice was before she fell ill, when Egaeus looked at Berenice, all he saw was an object of beauty which he studied intensely.
+He spends the better part of his life in the library studying and thinking about the things in his world, he has a need to know what makes something itself, he is also extremely analytic.
+These traits are exaggerated by his monomania, it is why he became obsessed with his cousin Berenice’s teeth, because these were the only things left that still captured who Berenice was before she fell ill.
+When Egaeus looked at Berenice, all he saw was an object of beauty which he studied intensely.
 As she became more and more ill she lost the features which made her gorgeous in his eyes, therefore he clung to the last part of her which was ‘beautiful’ (her teeth).
 Because the teeth were untouched by her illness, they were a serene white and had not a single visible imperfection, so compared to the rest of her physical features, they would have appeared heavenly to Egaeus.
 He even goes as far as to say that if he had never seen them before, it is possible he would have died from amazement: “Would to God that I had never beheld them, or that, having done so, I had died!” this shows how transfixed Egaeus was with the teeth.

 The fact that Berenice never spoke throughout the story reinforces her being just an ‘object’, and prevents the reader from forming any kind of relationship with her character, she is simply an object.
 Egaeus only ever saw Berenice as a body, so when this body began to change into something else, he could not deal with it.
 This shows that he was extremely superficially orientated, another basic trait that as humans we fall prey to time and time again, we judge based on looks and define someone based on how they dress or how attractive they are.

 Egaeus has a need to know, curious nature, even though it is partly the result of his disorder.
 He ponders the meaning of the most meaningless objects.
-He sits focused for hours on the material that a book is made of, or a faint shadow, the flame of a lamp, embers of a fire, the smell of a flower or he repeats the same word over and over to himself until it has no meaning, simply in an attempt to figure out why and how it exists.
+He sits focused for hours on the material that a book is made of, a faint shadow, the flame of a lamp, embers of a fire, the smell of a flower or he repeats the same word over and over to himself until it has no meaning, simply in an attempt to figure out why and how it exists.
 Egaeus has strong philosophical themes to his character, in pondering the meaning of almost everything.
 Including his beginning dialogue in which he states “How is it that from beauty I have derived a type of unloveliness? —from the covenant of peace a simile of sorrow?
 But as, in ethics, evil is a consequence of good, so, in fact, out of joy is sorrow born.” this quote is entirely true and you can see it in the real world around us.
 You cannot have joy without sorrow, as the emotion would be meaningless without its opposite, without opposites things become fatuous and have no value.
 This is true for almost any emotion you can feel, or any action that can be taken.
 Without good there is no evil, no beauty without ugliness and vice versa.
 With life comes death, there is no escaping this.
 This idea can also be seen in the story’s characters, Egaeus is a character of the mind, whereas Berenice is a character of the body. (physical versus mental) Their personalities were also very dissimilar, with Berenice being ‘carefree’, ‘overflowing with energy’ and the most joyful of the two whilst Egaeus was downcast, “ill of health, and buried in gloom” – the one who found it hard to enjoy life.
 Poe placed emphasis on showing how these two characters were extremely different, using their extreme differences to show the strongest parts of each characters personality.
 The contrasts that they shared is the main reason why Egaeus asked Berenice to marry him, he hoped that her positive nature and constant state of happiness would spread to him.
 A self proclaimed “moment of evil” on his behalf.

 For the entire story, the reader is constantly grasping for more information, this creates an element of mystery.
 Egaeus is protective of himself and there is definitely an element of secrecy which he surrounds himself with.
 He gives his first name but does not give his family name, he alludes to the “peculiar nature of the libraries contents” but does not explain any further, he even admits to not wanting to share what books the library contains.
 Egaeus does not allow us too much insight into his story, even saying that he doubts we will understand him “It is more than probable that I am not understood”, yet, towards the end he shares in our ignorance, having zero recollection of what he has done, reader and narrator share in the complete obliviousness and panic to discover what has happened.
-Neglecting to write the scene where the teeth are removed I believe evokes an even deeper sense of horror than if Poe had actually described it in detail, aside from being told that she was still alive and that as the teeth were pulled she remained alive, we get no other descriptors leaving us to imagine it for ourselves.
+Neglecting to write the scene where the teeth are removed I believe evokes an even deeper sense of horror than if Poe had actually described it in detail, aside from being told that she was still alive and that as the teeth were pulled she remained alive we get no other descriptors, leaving us to imagine it for ourselves.

-At the beginning, Egaeus seems like a character driven by logic and reason, he says “In the strange anomaly of my existence, feelings with me had never been of the heart, and my passions always were of the mind.” this means that he sees himself as a person who relies more on logic and is driven by his intellect far more than emotion.
-Egaeus is very detached from his emotions and appears to be in complete control of them, however, as the story continues he seems to slowly lose his grip, and then all at once he is taken over by his emotions as a result of the illness forcing the obsession with the teeth upon him.
+In the beginning, Egaeus seems like a character driven by logic and reason, he says “In the strange anomaly of my existence, feelings with me had never been of the heart, and my passions always were of the mind.” this means that he sees himself as a person who relies more on logic and is driven by his intellect far more than emotion.
+Egaeus is very detached from his emotions and appears to be in complete control of them however, as the story continues he seems to slowly lose his grip, and then all at once he is taken over by his emotions as a result of the illness forcing the obsession with the teeth upon him.
 He is then driven by his mental illness, and he stays that way.

 Repetitively throughout the text Egaeus tell us how sad and dreary his life has been.
 Stating: “Misery is manifold.”
 “The wretchedness of earth is multiform.”
 “Either the memory of past bliss is the anguish of to-day, or the agonies which are have their origin in the ecstasies which might have been.” each of these statements are introduced in the very first paragraph, setting the tone for the rest of the story and creating a depressive and solemn mood which is only broken when Egaeus speaks of Berenice before her illness.
 This is interesting because to Egaeus, Berenice was the embodiment of everything that he wished for himself; constant happiness, living free and wild.
 He says that she was of ‘gorgeous yet fantastic beauty’ he even compares her to a Naid, a beautiful mystical being resembling a mermaid.
 In his eyes she ‘lived carelessly’ and gave no thought to the ‘shadows in her path’ or the ‘raven-winged hours’ which are the bad parts of life, like death and illness.
 This is foreshadowing what was to come for Berenice, as the shadows in her path were the diseases which she quickly fell victim to and the raven winged hours which represented her death.